-Termites can eat your home’s structural beams causing major damage.
-But, which are best home remedy for termites?
-One that’s effective, budget-friendly yet safe to the environment?
+Termites can eat your home’s structural beams causing significant damage.
+But, which are the best home remedies for termites?
+One that’s effective, budget-friendly, yet safe to the environment?

 Home Remedy for Termites